-There has been a great deal of interest to study dispersive PDEs with Cauchy data in low regularity spaces.
-In fact, the enormous progress has been made so far and these time-frequency spaces (e.g. modulation, Wiener amalgam, Fourier amalgam or $\alpha-$modulation spaces) spaces have made place in the realm of dispersive PDEs.
-See \cite{ambenyi, benyi, Tbenyi, HG4, rsw, moT, nonom, sugimoto2007dilation, tribel}.
-Surprisingly, though composition operators (nonlinear operations) plays a crucial role in understanding the dynamics of dispersive PDEs, our knowledge on it is rather limited.
-See \cite{bhimani2016functions}.
+The second aim of this paper is to study composition operators on weighted time-frequency spaces on $\mathbb R^d$.
+There has been a great deal of interest to study dispersive PDE with Cauchy data in these low regularity spaces (e.g. modulation, Wiener amalgam, Fourier amalgam or $\alpha-$modulation spaces).
+See \cite{Tbenyi, HG4, rsw, moT, nonom, sugimoto2007dilation, tribel}.
+Surprisingly, though composition operators (nonlinear operations) plays a crucial role in understanding the dynamics of dispersive PDE, our knowledge on it is rather limited.
+See \cite{bhimani2016functions,SugimotoNOPJFA,Sugimoto2011, db, BhimaniITSP}.

-The second aim of this paper is to study composition operators on time-frequency spaces on $\mathbb R^d$, which maybe of independent interest and useful in studying dispersive PDEs.
 To state our results, we briefly recall these spaces.
-In 1983 Feichtinger \cite{HG4} introduced a class of Banach spaces, which allow a measurement of space variable and Fourier transform variable of a function or distribution $f$ on $\mathbb R^d$ simultaneously using the STFT, the so-called modulation spaces.
-The \textbf{\emph{short-time Fourier transform (STFT)}} of a function (tempered distribution) $f \in \mathcal{S}'(\mathbb R^d)$ with respect to a non-zero window $\phi \in \mathcal{S}(\mathbb R^d)$ is given by whenever the integral exists.
+In 1983, Feichtinger \cite{HG4} introduced a class of Banach spaces, which allow a measurement of space and Fourier transform variables of a function or distribution $f$ on $\mathbb R^d$ simultaneously using the STFT, the so-called modulation spaces.
+The \textbf{\emph{short-time Fourier transform (STFT)}} of a function (tempered distribution) $f \in \mathcal{S}'(\mathbb R^d)$ with respect to a non-zero window $\phi \in \mathcal{S}(\mathbb R^d)$ (Schwartz space) is given by whenever the integral exists.
 For $1\leq p, q \leq \infty$ and a weight $\omega$ on $\R^d$, the \textbf{\emph{(weighted) modulation spaces}} $M^{p,q}_\omega(\mathbb R^d)$ is defined by the norms: